 Evening New Orleans Tour

 Few cities rival the way New Orleans lives at night.
-From a true Dixieland to a large brass band, the music options are endless in the city that spawned the coolest genre in music.
+From real Dixieland to a big brass band, the music options are endless in the city that spawned the coolest genre in music.

-Find out the facts about the origin of jazz and musical culture of the city, along with a guide to the historical center of the city with the best music and bars.
+Find out facts about the origins of jazz and the city's musical culture as you take a guided tour of the city's historic center with the best music and bars.

-The origins of jazz can be seen walking along the Louis Armstrong Park.
-Embark on a historic trip to less visited areas, on foot or by tram.
+The origins of jazz can be seen while strolling through Louis Armstrong Park.
+Embark on a historic journey through less visited areas, on foot or by tram.

-Visit the Frenchmen Street and the local night art market, where you can enjoy drinks and listen to the best musicians in the city.
+Visit Frenchmen Street and the local art night market for drinks and some of the city's best musicians.

-The tour is best to start after dinner - somewhere from 19:00.
-Russian-speaking guide will meet you at the hotel at a pre-arranged time.
-You will draw up a program of visiting various musical institutions, depending on preferences and bands performing in the near future.
+The tour is best to start after dinner — around 19:00.
+The English-speaking guide will meet you at the hotel at a prearranged time.
+You will be drawn up a program of visiting various musical institutions, depending on your preferences and bands performing in the near future.

-Thanks to this approach, you will see and hear a cut of all the best that you can find on the musical scenes of the city.
+Thanks to this approach, you will see and hear a slice of the best that can be found on the city's music scenes.

 The best places to hear jazz

-To help select places, here’s a list of 5 hot spots where people love to listen to New Orleans live jazz.
+To help you decide where to go, here is a list of 5 hot spots where residents love to listen to live New Orleans jazz.

 - Preservation Hall

-Louis Armstrong once said that it is here that you will find all the greats.
-For more than 50 years, New Orleans’s favorite music hall, located in the heart of the French Quarter, highlights the city’s brightest talent.
+Louis Armstrong once said that this is where you will find all the greats.
+For over 50 years, New Orleans' favorite music hall, nestled in the heart of the French Quarter, has highlighted the city's brightest talent.

-The team of musicians gathers every evening to perform traditional acoustic jazz, and up to five shows per night.
-The maximum number of seats for 100 people - on wooden benches or floor cushions; the rest is just standing.
-Get Big Shot seats in advance to get a guaranteed premium seat and not wait in line.
+A band of musicians gather every evening to play traditional acoustic jazz, with up to five shows per night.
+The maximum number of seats for 100 people is on wooden benches or floor cushions; the rest is just standing.
+Purchase your Big Shot seats in advance to get a guaranteed premium seat and skip the queues.

 - Maple leaf

-In this respected club located in the Carrollton area, great live music and mixing with blues and funk sounds every evening.
-In this dark room, with no complaints and no frills, there is a scene at one end and a pulsating dance floor in the center.
-Do not hesitate when a local resident asks you to dance - this is a classic pastime in Maple Leaf.
+This respected club located in the Carrollton area has great live music every night and mixes with blues and funk.
+This dark, no-frills space has a stage at one end and a pulsing dance floor in the center.
+Don't be shy when a local asks you to dance — it's a classic Maple Leaf pastime.

-Do not miss the opportunity to participate in evening sessions with the local jazz band Rebirth.
+Don't miss out on the evening sessions with local jazz band Rebirth.

-The famous venue, also known as Tips, got its name from the song of the great jazzman Professor Lonheira, who often performed here.
-Other luminaries, such as Dr. John, the Neville brothers and Trombone Shorty, also adorn the scene.
+The famous venue, also known as Tips, takes its name from a song by jazz great Professor Longhair, who often performed here.
+Other luminaries such as Dr. John, the Neville Brothers and Shorty's Trombone also grace the stage.

 The club is valued for creating a non-profit foundation focused on music education and the development of young talents.
-Thanks to this, the rising stars of city jazz in New Orleans perform here.
+Thanks to this, rising stars of urban jazz in New Orleans also perform here.

-This unusual place in the Warehouse District since 1988 has attracted crowds of music lovers to the industrial zone.
+This unusual location in the Warehouse District has been drawing crowds of music lovers to the industrial area since 1988.
 The innovative spirit is manifested in the fact that jazz is mixed with groove, blues and rock.
-Expect long protracted sets and hot fun.
+Expect long, lingering sets and hot fun.

-Well, it should be noted that there is an amazing collection of local brew and snacks.
-Order a crayfish cake and get ready to howl at the moon!
+Well, it should be noted that there is an amazing collection of local brews and snacks.
+Order a crayfish pie and get ready to howl at the moon!

 - Chickie wah wah

-The atmospheric club with a playful name, named after the song by Bobby Marchan, is physically and spiritually located next to the beaten track, on the upper channel in Mid - City.
-This favorite choice among jazz lovers in New Orleans is known for raising local musicians and ensuring that 100% of the cost of entry goes directly to performers.
+The playfully named atmospheric club, named after a Bobby Marchan song, is physically and spiritually located off the beaten track, on the upper canal in Mid City.
+This favorite choice among jazz lovers in New Orleans is known for nurturing local musicians and ensuring that 100% of the cost of entry goes directly to the performers.